rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 ### Common password attack types

+The following methods are the most common used by attackers to attempt to compromise your accounts:

+#### Phishing

-**Phishing** - Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and the like.
+Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and so on.
 In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/email-spoofing-explained).
 A successful phishing attack is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.

+Use the following guidelines to protext your passwords from phishing attempts:

+- Never provide sensitive information without verifying that the request originates from a legitimate entity.

 - Never use the same password for different sites and accounts.
 Employing this policy helps contain the damage if you are phished.